kubernetes/kubernetes/staging/src/k8s.io/sample-apiserver/README.md

 `sample-apiserver` is synced from https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/sample-apiserver.
 Code changes are made in that location, merged into `k8s.io/kubernetes` and later synced here.

+## Fetch Dependencies

+Using `godep` will work.

+Using Go modules (`GO111MODULE=on`) will enable `go build` to work, without putting dependencies anywhere obvious.

 ## Normal Build and Deploy

 ### Changes to the Types

 If you change the API object type definitions in any of the `pkg/apis/.../types.go` files then you will need to update the files generated from the type definitions.
-There is no convenient script to do this in the context of `$GOPATH/src/k8s.io/sample-apiserver`.
-However, if you have fetched the whole `k8s.io/kubernetes` repository then there _is_ a convenient script that you can use.
-With `$GOPATH/src/k8s.io/kubernetes/staging/src/k8s.io/sample-apiserver` as your current working directory, invoke `hack/update-codegen.sh`; the script takes no arguments.
+To do this, invoke `hack/update-codegen.sh` with `sample-apiserver` as your current working directory; the script takes no arguments.
+But this requires certain dependencies to appear on your `$GOPATH` or in a local `vendor` directory.
+If you used Go modules then issue the command `go mod vendor` before `hack/update-codegen.sh`, to first create a local `vendor` directory with the needed dependencies.

 ### Build the Binary